personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/custom-components.md

 const componentId = 'image-info';
 export default class ImageInfoComponent extends AbstractComponent {
-	// The bounding box of the component protected contentBBox: Rect2;
+	// The bounding box of the component -- REQUIRED protected contentBBox: Rect2;

 	public constructor() {
 		super(componentId);

+		// For now, create a 50x50 bounding box centered at (0,0).
+		// We'll update this later:
-		this.contentBBox = new Rect2(
+		this.contentBBox = new Rect2(0, 0, 50, 50);
-			0, // x
-			0, // y
-			50, // w
-			50, // h
-		);
 	}

 	public override render(canvas: AbstractRenderer, _visibleRect?: Rect2): void {
-		canvas.startObject(this.contentBBox);

-		// Be sure that everything drawn here is within contentBBox.
-Content outside
+		// Be sure that everything drawn between .startObject and .endObject is within contentBBox.
-		// contentBBox may not be drawn in all cases. canvas.drawRect(this.contentBBox, 3, { fill: Color4.red });
+		// Content outside contentBBox may not be drawn in all cases. canvas.startObject(this.contentBBox);

-		const textTransform = Mat33.translation(this.contentBBox.center);
-		canvas.drawText('test', textTransform, {
-			size: 12,
-			fontFamily: 'Serif',
+		// _visibleRect is the part of the image that's currently visible.
+We can
+		// ignore it for now.

-			renderingStyle: { fill: Color4.red },
+		canvas.drawRect(this.contentBBox, 3, { fill: Color4.red });
-		});

-		canvas.endObject(this.getLoadSaveData());
+		// Ends the object and attaches any additional metadata attached by an image loader
+		// (e.g. if this object was created by SVGLoader). canvas.endObject(this.getLoadSaveData());
 	}

-	// Must be implemented by all components protected intersects(line: LineSegment2) {
+	// Must be implemented by all components, used for things like erasing and selection. protected intersects(line: LineSegment2) {
-		// For now, return true if the line intersects the bounding box. return this.contentBBox.intersectsLineSegment(line).length > 0;
+		// For now, return true if the line intersects the bounding box. const intersectionCount = this.contentBBox.intersectsLineSegment(line).length;
+		return intersectionCount > 0;
 	}

 	protected applyTransformation(transformation: Mat33): void {